Blog

 In terms of physics, it is a ‘simple’ matter of physiological alignment, coordination, and torque.
 The body begins in a relaxed physical state, which is then quickly accelerated like a "whip" in a coordinated movement of the entire body.
 After impact, the strike immediately retracts and returns to a relaxed state.
 The shortened impact time increases the impulse of the strike (kinetic energy, or the energy of motion) and provides for a seamless technical flow.
 The functions of contract/release and raising/dropping combined with breath, describe four of the twelve types of kinetic energy: motion energy, elastic energy, gravitational energy and sound energy.

-Chinkuchi involves connected muscle groups from the side to the back, with the route of the power transmitted from the foot, passing through the chinkuchi, and passing from the shoulder to the fist, called "hanging the chinkuchi".
+Chinkuchi involves the conscious activation of the interweaving connected muscle-skeletal postures, with the route of the power transmitted from the feet, passing through the chinkuchi, and passing from the shoulder to the fist, called "hanging the chinkuchi".

 The percussive actions alert both parties to any limitations in the performer’s skeletal alignment and supporting musculature.
 Within the field of sport’s professions, this is referred to as Muscular Activation Techniques, or MAT®, a revolutionary approach to the assessment and correction of muscular imbalances, joint instability, and the limitations in range of motion within the human body.